seanrcollings/arc/README.md

 # TODO
-- Refactor Config object to employ instances rather than the raw class
-- Write a parser for command line args
-- Refactor BaseConverter / Converters to make more sense
+- Make the parser better / more feature rich (allow it to have context of the cli application)
+- finish File type